fbpx

 Dr J and Colleagues provide both Right to Choose and Private ADHD and Autism Assessments.
 They are a small provider and tell us that means they can work through the funding provision from the NHS particularly quickly.

-November 2023 Update: We are told that they are currently taking Right to Choose bookings for both ADHD and ASD and have a 3 week waiting time for either.
+March 2024 Update: We are currently accepting Right to Choose bookings for both ADHD and ASD assessments and treatments, with an estimated waiting time of 8 to 12 weeks for either service.

 Dr J logo